Ecosystem Balance

 Pollinators

-Bees, butterflies, birds, and bats transfer pollen between flowers, enabling plants to reproduce.
-Without pollinators, we'd lose 1/3 of our food supply!
+Bees, butterflies, and hummingbirds transfer pollen between flowers, helping plants reproduce.
+Without pollinators, we wouldn't have most of our fruits, vegetables, and flowers!

 Predators